mike-carey/mock-ios/README.md

 # mock-security
-Mocks the MacOS security script for testing
+Mocks the MacOS security script for testing purposes.